Thiruloksundar/thirurep1/README.md

+## Project Title
-# Machine Learning Bootcamp
+### Machine Learning Bootcamp
-## Project Description
+It is a project where I had to make a Machine Learning library consisting of all the basic algorithms.
+## Motivation for the project
-I have implemented various Machine Learning algorithms from scratch in my project.
-It helps us understand the working principle behind these algorithms better when we code it from scratch rather than using libraries for that purpose.
-I have made classes for each algorithm containing all the necessary functions inside it.
+My motivation for the project was to understand the concept behind the working of basic ML algorithms.I have implemented various Machine Learning algorithms from scratch in my project.
+It helped me understand the working principle behind these algorithms better when I coded it from scratch rather than using libraries for that purpose.I have made classes for each algorithm containing all the necessary functions inside it.
-## Technologies/libraries Used
-#### NumPy
-#### Pandas
-#### Matplotlib (for visualization)
 ## Features
 I have implemented the following algorithms:
 #### Linear Regression